CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

 - Task 1: Overview of RAG and Automation

-- Task 2 : Configuring and testing the solution
+- Task 2: Configuring and testing the solution

 ### Task 1: Overview of RAG and Automation

-In this task, you will explore the fundamentals of Retrieval-Augmented Generation (RAG) and its role in creating intelligent, context-aware AI solutions. you'll also set up Copilot Studio.
+In this task, you will explore the fundamentals of Retrieval-Augmented Generation (RAG) and its role in creating intelligent, context-aware AI solutions.
+You'll also set up Copilot Studio.

 #### Introduction to Retrieval-Augmented Generation (RAG)